arielherself/espresso/README.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

-The government of Mario Draghi, **Italy’s** prime minister, unravelled on Wednesday as the leaders of two right-wing parties in his coalition sat out a confidence vote in his government.
-Mr Draghi won the vote 95-38, but it was a hollow victory given the boycotts.
-Silvio Berlusconi, of Forza Italia, and Matteo Salvini, of the Northern League, had demanded the [exclusion of the populist Five Star Movement](https://www.economist.com/europe/2022/07/14/mario-draghi-italys-prime-minister-tries-and-fails-to-resign) from the governing coalition—a condition Mr Draghi refused to accept.
-He is expected to submit his resignation on Thursday, a move likely to precipitate early elections.
+Mario Draghi, Italy’s prime minister, resigned; Italian bond yields jumped and stocks plunged on the news.
+Mr Draghi resigned on Thursday after the leaders of two right-wing parties in his coalition sat out a [vote of confidence](https://www.economist.com/europe/2022/07/14/mario-draghi-italys-prime-minister-tries-and-fails-to-resign) in his government on Wednesday.
+He won the vote 95-38, but it was a hollow victory.
+Early elections are now likely, with right-wing parties expected to win.

 Germany’s energy regulator said that **gas** resumed flowing west through the **Nord Stream 1** pipeline on Thursday morning, at about 30% capacity.
 On Wednesday the European Commission encouraged the EU’s member-states to prepare by cutting their gas usage by 15%.
 For over a week Europe has worried that when **Gazprom** restarts supply—officially halted for maintenance—Russia will [reduce flow as retaliation](https://www.economist.com/europe/2022/07/11/europe-is-preparing-for-russian-gas-to-be-cut-off-this-winter) for the EU’s support of Ukraine.